shreyp135/DreamWheels/README.md

-To run this project locally clone this repo. run "npm install". create a .env file and provide the following variables:- ATLAS_URL - mongodb connection url
+To run this project locally clone this repo. <br>
+run "npm install". <br>
+create a .env file and provide the following variables:- <br>
+  ATLAS_URL - mongodb connection url<br>
-  JWT_SECRET - json web token secret
+  JWT_SECRET - json web token secret<br>
-  PORT - port at which the server will run run "npm run dev" and the server will start at localhost: port that is provided in the env file.
+  PORT - port at which the server will run<br>
+run "npm run dev" and the server will start at localhost: port that is provided in the env file.